mattermost/docs/doc/installation/dependencies.md

 The [scripts/gke_bootstrap_script.sh](../../scripts/gke_bootstrap_script.sh) script creates a new GKE cluster, sets up kubectl to connect to it and has helm installed and initialized.

-The script reads various parameters from environment variables.
+The script reads various parameters from environment variables and an argument `up` or `down` for bootstrap and clean up respectively.

 The table below describes all variables.